Decca HF200: History

 Decca Heavy Radar won the contract to build the production models of the Green Garlic radar system developed by the Air Ministry's Telecommunications Research Establishment (TRE) in the early 1950s.
-This was just prior to the TRE's merger with their British Army counterparts to form the Radar Research Establishment in 1953.
+This was just prior to the TRE's merger with their British Army counterparts to form the unified Radar Research Establishment in 1953.
 Decca's version of the Green Garlic was given the name AMES Type 80 and was among the most powerful radars of its era; the Mark III versions had a detection range against bomber-sized targets of at least 200 nmi whilst having enough resolution to directly guide interceptor aircraft from its radar displays.

 Key to the success of the Mark III was a new 2.5 MW cavity magnetron developed at Decca.
 With the completion of development of the Type 80, Decca turned its attention to other roles that might make use of the same electronics.
 Decca had contacts with the French company SNERI who had developed a radar clutter suppression system.
 This was considered for inclusion on a number of Decca radars of the era, notably their Decca Hydra military early warning radar.
 SNERI had also been working on a system to extract height information from a horizon-scanning radar like the Hydra.
 This generated considerable interest at Decca, but was ultimately proven not to be useful and was not employed.

 This left an obvious hole in the UK market for a high-power height-finder with range that matched that of the Type 80, compared to the WWII-era AMES Type 13 which had an effective range perhaps 1/3 of the Type 80.
 Converting the Type 80 electronics to height-finding was straightforward, the main effort would be the development of a suitable antenna with a very narrow vertical beamwidth that would provide accurate measures of the vertical angle.